zingale/phy504/_sources/mpi-intro.rst.txt

 using a simple midpoint method.
 We will break the domain :math:`[0, 1]` into :math:`N` intervals, and spread those over the different MPI processes.

+We have 2 communications here.

+* At the start, one processor (we pick ``0`` since it will always exist) reads in the number of intervals and then *broadcasts* that to all the other processors.

+* At the end of the integration, we do a *reduce* to add up the partial sums from each processor into the total.
+In our case, we only add them up on processor ``0``, since that's out I/O processor.

 .. literalinclude:: ../../examples/parallel/mpi/pi.cpp
    :language: c++